 General/Multi-Subject Databases: These will bring back results from different disciplines and sources

 Subject Databases: These will bring back results from a specific discipline:

 Sociological Abstracts: Articles and book chapters in the field of sociology

 GreenFILE: Scholarly, government and general interest information on all aspects of human impact on the environment.

 CINAHL Plus: Nursing and allied health journals

-Business Source Elite: Scholarly articles on business topics, including marketing and advertising
+Business Source Premier: Scholarly articles on business topics, including marketing and advertising

 Find more databases on the Databases by Subject Page

 If you need an article or book that we don't have, we can order it from another library through Interlibrary Loan.

 Search for CSUN, check the box and Save